sjhloco/build_fabric/README.md

 This all came about from my project for the IPSpace automation course and was used in part for the initial setup N9K DC setup.
 This is designed to be run on the N9Kv, to run it declaratively on physical devices you will need a few minor tweaks to *bse_tmpl.j2* file as different hardware can have slightly different base commands.

-I am done with building DCs and with my programing knowledge is probably the limit I can take this so dont envisage any future chanegs to this.
-This README just gives the important information, is more examples in the variable files and I tried to explain it in more detail in my [blog](https://theworldsgonemad.net/2021/automate-dc-pt1)
+I am done with building DCs and with my programing knowledge it is probably at the limit I can take this so don't envisage maling any future changes.
+This README just gives the important information, are more examples in the variable files and I tried to explain it in more depth in a series on posts on my [blog](https://theworldsgonemad.net/2021/automate-dc-pt1)

-It playbook (*PB_build_fabric.yml*) deployment is structured into the following 5 roles giving you the option to deploy part or all of the fabric using playbook tags.
+The playbook (*PB_build_fabric.yml*) deployment is structured into the following 5 roles giving you the option to deploy part or all of the fabric using playbook tags.

 - base: Non-fabric specific core configuration such as hostname, address ranges, users, acls, ntp, etc
 - fabric: Fabric specific elements such as fabric size, interfaces (spine-to->leaf/border), OSPF, BGP and MLAG